Egypt: Temples, Pyramids, the Nile and More

 img_5479

-After our beach day, we wanted to check out the town @ night.
-We walked around and mostly did some shopping and then found a place to eat.
-An amazing spot we stumbled upon was called Starfish and they had a very large menu of fish from various places in the world – including fish specifically from the Red Sea and also the Mediterranean Sea.
+After a day at the beach, I wanted to check out the town @ night.
+I walked around and mostly did some shopping and then found a place to eat.
+An amazing spot I stumbled upon was called Starfish and they had a very large menu of fish from various places in the world – including fish specifically from the Red Sea and also the Mediterranean Sea.
 The fish below is called Sheor fish, which was so tasty and moist.
 This one was from the Red Sea and they served it mezgoof style.

-After dinner we went to a sweet shop and tasted some of the desserts popular in Arabic culture, such as kunafa.
+After dinner I went to a sweet shop and tasted some of the desserts popular in Arabic culture, such as kunafa.

 288752F8-B0C6-4865-B9D0-1D2F8AFCC0BD